Nanorobotics Market Size and Share

 Competitive Landscape

-Incumbent precision-instrument firms—Thermo Fisher Scientific, JEOL, and Bruker—anchor the market with installed bases in laboratories and fabs.
-Thermo Fisher’s Vulcan Automated Lab blends robotics and AI for atomic-scale electron-microscopy workflows, shortening defect-analysis cycles.
-JEOL reported FY 2023 sales of JPY 174.3 billion, buoyed by multi-beam mask-writer demand.
+Incumbent precision-instrument firms such as Thermo Fisher Scientific, JEOL, and Bruker anchor the market with installed bases in laboratories and fabs.
+Thermo Fisher’s Vulcan Automated Lab combines robotics and AI to streamline atomic-scale electron microscopy workflows, reducing defect analysis cycles.
+JEOL reported FY 2023 sales of JPY 174.3 billion, driven by strong demand for multi-beam mask writers.

 Emerging players differentiate through application focus.
-Microbot Medical’s FDA submission for its LIBERTY endoluminal system pushed its stock up 60.71% YTD.
-Nanite and Entos Pharmaceuticals channel AI design into non-viral gene delivery, tapping unmet needs in rare-disease therapeutics.
+Microbot Medical’s FDA submission for its LIBERTY endoluminal system pushed its stock up 60.71%.
+Nanite and Entos Pharmaceuticals leverage AI design for non-viral gene delivery, addressing unmet needs in rare-disease therapeutics.

 Nanorobotics Industry Leaders